dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmPurgeQueueMessagePollingInterval:

     dcmPurgeQueueMessagePollingInterval_"
-    "Purge Completed Queue Messages Fetch Size",integer,"Number of Completed Queue Messages to be purged; 100 if absent","
-    .. _dcmPurgeQueueMessageFetchSize:

-    dcmPurgeQueueMessageFetchSize_"
     "Wado-RS Spool Directory",string,"Path to Wado-RS spool directory used to aggregate uncompressed frames.
 If absent, aggregation done in temp directory.","
     .. _dcmWadoSpoolDirectory: